Active ingredientsChloropicrinMethyl Bromide

 Available for use in the following states

-Personal ProtectionWhen performing tasks with potential for contact with liquid fumigant, all handlers (including applicators) must wear: Long-sleeved shirt and long pants, Chemical-resistant gloves, Chemical-resistant apron, Protective eyewear (Do NOT wear goggles), and Chemical-resistant footwear with socks.
-In addition, when an air-purifying respirator is required under this label's Directions for Use, Protection for Handlers, Respiratory Protection and/or Stop Work Triggers section, handlers (including applicators) must wear a: NIOSH-certified full-facepiece air-purifying respirator with cartridges certified by the manufacturer for protection from exposure to methyl bromide at concentrations up to 5 ppm (e.g., a 3M air-purifying respirator equipped with 3M Model 60928 Organic Vapor/Acid Gas/P100 cartridges).
-IMPORTANT: A self-contained breathing apparatus (SCBA) is not permitted for routine handler tasks.
+Personal ProtectionWhen performing tasks with NO potential for contact with liquid fumigant, all handlers (including applicators) must: Wear long-sleeved shirt, long pants, shoes and socks.
+Not wear jewelry, goggles, tight clothing, chemical-resistant gloves, rubber protective clothing, or rubber boots when handling.
+Methyl bromide can be trapped inside clothing and cause skin injury.
+Handlers with no potential for contact with liquid fumigant (e.g. shovelers) may wear cotton, leather, or other porous, non-chemical-resistant gloves.
+If such gloves are exposed to liquid fumigant, they must immediately be removed and discarded.
+When performing tasks with potential for contact with liquid fumigant, all handlers (including applicators) must wear: Long-sleeved shirt and long pants, Chemical-resistant gloves, Chemical-resistant apron, Protective eyewear (Do NOT wear goggles), and Chemical-resistant footwear with socks.
+In addition, when an air-purifying respirator is required under th label’s Directions for Use, Protection for Handlers, Respiratory Protection and Stop Work Triggers section, handlers (including applicators) must wear: A NIOSH-certified full-facepiece air-purifying respirator with cartridges certified by the manufacturer for protection from exposure to methyl bromide at concentrations up to 5 ppm (e.g., a 3M air-purifying respirator equipped with 3M Model 60928 Organic Vapor/Acid Gas/P100 cartridges).

 Should not be exposed to direct sunlight

 Should not be exposed to flame or sparks

 Should not be stored in a damp place

 Should not be stored in a warm place